Subdivision Directional Fields

 \subsection{Multiresolution vector calculus}

-Directional fields are important for applications such as meshing~\cite{Bommes:2009,Kalberer:2007,Zadravec:2010}, simulations on surfaces~\cite{Azencot:2015}, parameterization~\cite{Campen:2015, Diamanti:2015, Myles:2012} and non-photorealistic rendering~\cite{Hertzmann:2000}.
+Directional fields are important for applications such as meshing~\cite{Bommes:2009,Kalberer:2007,Zadravec:2010}, simulations on surfaces~\cite{Azencot:2015}, parameterization\\~\cite{Campen:2015, Diamanti:2015, Myles:2012} and non-photorealistic rendering~\cite{Hertzmann:2000}.
 An underlying objective in all these applications is to obtain fields that are as smooth as possible.
-Nevertheless, as demonstrated in~\cite{vaxman:2016}, directional fields are subject to aliasing and noise artefacts quite easily for coarse meshes.
+Nevertheless, as demonstrated in~\cite{vaxman:2016}, directional fields are subject to aliasing and noise artifacts quite easily for coarse meshes.
 Using fine meshes alleviates this problem to some extent, but incurs a price of increased computational overhead, especially for nonlinear methods.
-For this, a smooth and low-dimensional representation for smooth directional fields on fine meshes, as the one we present, is much needed.
+For this, a smooth and low-dimensional representation for smooth directional fields on fine meshes, such as the one we introduce, is much needed.

 The most prevalent approach to low-dimensional smooth processing on fine meshes is to use some refinable multiresolution hierarchy.
 This paradigm is extensively employed in the FEM literature when using either refined elements (\emph{h-refinement}) or higher-order basis functions (\emph{p-refinement})~\cite{Babuska:1994}.
-This has also been applied to vector fields in the plane and in volumes~\cite{Schober:2007}.
-However, such approaches do not generalize directly to curved surfaces in which the limit surface is different than the cage.
-As such, they might be susceptible to committing the so-called ``variational crime''~\cite{Strang:2008}, where the function space and the computation domain are mismatched.
+This has also been applied to vector fields in planes and in volumes~\cite{Schober:2007}.
+A major difference in which our subdivision method departs from both these approaches is that the geometry of the target limit surface is different than that of the control coarse mesh.
+As such, using p- or h-refinement directly on the coarse cage is susceptible to committing the so-called ``variational crime''~\cite{Strang:2008}, where the function space and the computation domain are mismatched.

-A prominent approach to refinable spaces is \emph{Isogeometric Analysis}~\cite{Hughes:2005}.
+A more closesly-related prominent approach to refinable spaces is \emph{Isogeometric Analysis}~\cite{Hughes:2005}.
 The premise is computation over refinable B-spline basis functions, replacing the piecewise-linear FEM functions.
-The setting promotes integration over the target smooth domain, and therefore is theoretically correct and structure-preserving.
-However, they rely on quadrature rules to perform the complicated integrals that involve the basis functions~\cite{Nguyen:2014,Juettler:2016}.
-As such, they are not easily applicable to irregular domains such as arbitrary triangle meshes, and moreover where subdivision schemes do not have closed-form limit surfaces.
+The setting promotes integration over the target (smooth) domain, and therefore is theoretically correct and structure-preserving.
+However, they rely on quadrature rules to perform the complicated integrals that involve the basis functions.
+Methods such as~\cite{Nguyen:2014,Juettler:2016} employ subdivision rules for evaluation on the limit surface, but then design approximative quadrature rules for the exact integrals, tailored to fit specific differential operators.